zakarynichols/zaknicholsdev/README.md

  Full-Stack Software Engineer from Elkhart, IN.
 Currently working at Spectrum Net Designs.
 Self-taught with a focus on functional programming and object-oriented programming.
+Interested in all web technologies.

  ```js
 const welcome = {